arf20/ideas/ideas.md

   - file serving and CGI too
   - basic auth
 - learn DSP stuff, which really is just doing stuff to complex arrays in oops; like PAL, FM, AM decoders etc
 - SigDigger plugin-
 - \*arf file transfer server and client, ftp style, with gzip compression and TLS encryption
 - arftalk, a chat that actually doesnt suck, super secure (TLS 1.3 and PGP) with multiple channel support (url style)
 - WAV player-
 - video player with libavcodec or LibVLC, to SDL2-
 - video streaming TCP-
-- \*minesweeper in every graphic API i know (interchangable dynamic backen- ds)
+- \*minesweeper in every graphic API i know (interchangable dynamic backends)
 - play with X11 Xlib stuff
 	try doing a wm
 	do a sort of remote control